MichaelOC05/car-dealership/README.md

     note: automobiles in the service department can either be created (in the case of customers with cars from other dealerships) or are polled from the Inventory Microservice when a car has been sold

     Steps in Order to Create a New Service Customer:
-    - Select Service Department from the home nav bar
     - Select New Service Customer from the nav bar
     - In the form fill in the name, address, and phone number of the customer
     - Click the Create button

     Steps in Order to Create a New Technician:
-    - Select Service Department from the home nav bar
     - Select New Technician from the nav bar
     - In the form fill in the name and employee number for the technician
     - Click the Create button

     Steps in Order to Create a New Automobile Value Object in Service:
-    - Select Service Department from the home nav bar
     - Select New Service Automobile from the nav bar
     - In the form fill in the automobile’s vin
     - Click the Create button

-    Steps in Order to Create a New Service Customer:
+    Steps in Order to Create a New Service Customer
-    - Select Service Department from the home nav bar
     - Select New Service Customer in the nav bar
     - In the form fill in the customer’s name, address and phone number
     - Click the Create button

     Steps in Order to Create a New Service Appointment:
-    - Select Service Department from the home nav bar
     - Select New Service Appointment from the nav bar
     - From the Technician drop down menu select the technician that will perform the service
       note: if the technician you are looking for can not be found please follow “Steps in Order to Create a New Technician” found above in order to create a new technician